Should Canada Require Safety Standards for Lithium-Ion Batteries?

 Open Regulations & Permits Finance & Consumer Health & Safety Technology & Digital

 Health Canada wants to make lithium-ion batteries safer.
-These batteries power everything from phones to e-bikes—but they can overheat, catch fire, or explode.
-The government is considering mandatory safety requirements for batteries and the products that use them.
+These batteries power everything from phones to e-bikes, but they can overheat and catch fire.
+The government is considering mandatory safety requirements for batteries and products that contain them.

 Why This Matters